HB465 Alabama 2012 Session

 - Electrical contractors, person holding municipal or county license or permit required to obtain provisional license from Board of Electrical Contractors, date for license under nationally standardized examination, extended, journeyman electrician, licensure further provided for, Secs.
 34-36-7, 34-36-16 am'd.

-This bill would also require an electrical contractor who holds a license issued by a county or municipal government to obtain a provisional license from the Alabama Board of Electrical Contractors to continue working locally.
+- Requires electrical contractors with county or municipal licenses to obtain a provisional license from the Alabama Board of Electrical Contractors to continue local work.

 - Subjects